AARFP's new Executive Director

 Leisure Lines Member Newsletter

 AARFP publishes a quarterly newsletter, Leisure Lines.
 This is a great publication that helps keep our members informed on the latest technologies and innovations in the industry.
-Along with archives of previous issues, the Fall 2019 issue is now available to our members.
+Along with archives of previous issues, the Winter 2019 issue is now available to our members.

 All current members with a valid email address on file at the RFP Office will be notified by email that it has been posted on the homepage.
 If you have not received an email advising you of this, and you are a current member of RFP, please contact the office at firstname.lastname@example.org so we can update your email address in our database to ensure you will not miss any upcoming notices.